 A Project acts as a namespace for your application.
 It has a unique name, i.e. myproject, and stages are nested under a project.

 A Stage is a self-contained deployment environment.
 It is tied to a project and has a unique name, i.e. staging or production.
 A given stage is completely isolated from all other stages, which means that it does not share any resources or data with them.

-An App is a task that the SetOps platform runs.
-A stage may have many apps.
+An App is a group of one or more containers that run on the SetOps platform using a container image you provide.
+This container image contains your application or software packages.
+A stage can have many Apps.
 Apps are always assumed

 to be long-running.
 They run on our container-based platform using an image you provide.
 For example, web applications

 web for the application server and possibly a task called

 job for running background jobs.
 Apps are assumed to be stateless.
 They persist user data by accessing services.

 A Service is an additional component such as databases, for example.
 Services provide additional functionality and can be linked to apps that consume them.